Pope Urban II giving marching orders ahead of the First Crusade.

 AP Photo/Hussein Malla

-Many Catholics and some Christians celebrate the Feast of the Holy Cross during the fall.
+Sept.
+14 is the the Feast of the Holy Cross celebrated by many Catholics and some Christians.
 A scholar revisits the history of the cross, how it became a symbol of divine love, but also of violence.

 Achilles mourning the death of his nephew Patroclus.